koladei/GERIA/README.md

 In order to achieve a unified delelopment experience (eliminating proxying or CORS restriction), a custom Vite plugin was created to automatically start the express (backend) server along with the react live server.
 In a production scenaria, the frontend/dist folder will be deployed to a static web app server such as Azure Static Web Apps while the backed will be hosted in a nodejs server.

-In order tobe able to store calculation history, the backend utilizes Mongo DB.
+In order to be able to store calculation history, the backend utilizes Mongo DB.
 The connection string for the database is stored under the key **MONGO_CONNECTION_STRING** in the *.env* file under the root of the frontend folder and backend folders respectively.
-The *.en* under the backend folder is necessary if the backend will be run separately from the.
+The *.env* under the backend folder is necessary if the backend will be run separately from the.

+For the purpose of this demonstration, the application connects to a Share / Free cloud MongoDB cluster that I have setup for this.

+Knowing that it is best practice to exclude connection string, encryption keys and secrets from the repository, I have, nevertheless, allowed it here for the sake of this demonstration.
+I have also included the values used in the *NOTE* section.

+## APPLICATION FEATURES
+- The application features a single page with a centralized component.
+- The component plays host to a calculator that this able to process simple arithmetic operations like addition, subtraction, multiplication and division.
+- The user is able to view the history of previous calculations by clicking the clock **toggle** button.
+- The user is able to clear the history of calculations by clicking on the bin brush icon.

 ## HOW TO EXECUTE
 To start the application in development mode:
 1. Navigate to ~/backend and execute ```npm install``` to install all necessary modules.
 2. Navigate to ~/frontend and execute ```npm install``` to install all necessary modules likewize.
 3. Run ```npm run dev``` to start the server.

+## DEVELOPMENT / TESTING
+The backend utilizes jest, supertest and a live mongodb server for testing.
+The test script has configured in such as to enforce the use of the *.env.test* instead of the *.env* environment file.
+To test the backend navigate to ~/backend and execute ```npm run test```.

+The frontend utilizes vitest and jest for testing the UI components.
+Special care has been taken to intercept API calls To test the frontend, navigate to ~/frontend and execute ```npm run test```.

 ### NOTE
 A gitignore rule is in place to exclude the *.env* file which should not be committed to the repo the real world.